Train to Teach: FAQs

 - We want our trainees to spend their training year developing skills and practice, without the added stress of job applications and interviews.
 There would be no interviews or lengthy applications.
 (Although you would of course be welcome to apply for roles outside of the Trust should you wish to.)

 - During the first year of teaching - the NQT year - the NQT Induction must be completed for those employed in relevant settings (more information can be found here).
 All NQTs employed within Aspire academies will complete the NQT Induction.

 Applications must be submitted via UCAS.com and open in October each year, remaining open until places are filled.
 You may find the following details useful to note when beginning your application to us - although you can just search for 'Aspire Teaching Trust'.

 How can I get school experience?

-- If you wish to build on your experience within a school setting, we would welcome prospective trainees to come to one of our schools through the School Experience Programme or by contacting us directly at ATT@iaspire.net to arrange this.
+- If you wish to build on your experience within a school setting, we would welcome prospective trainees to come to one of our schools - contact us at ATT@iaspire.net to arrange this.

 What if I am not yet sure if teaching is for me?